harryf/yoshi-podcasts/_episodes/episode-008.md

 Third episode with Yoshi, Christian and Harry

 Seem to be missing Christians phone for this one.
 Need to check the previous episodes to see if they match up.

+In this episode, Yoshi, Christian and Harry explore the intersection of culture, comedy, and personal fulfillment, examining how societal structures in places like Switzerland and Japan influence happiness and ambition.
+They discuss Yukio Mishima’s critique of modernity, the importance of struggle in personal growth, and the paradox of order in highly structured societies.
+The conversation touches on the differences between European and American comedy audiences, the psychological impact of rigid social norms, and the idea that true happiness may lie in the freedom to pursue meaning rather than material success.
+Through engaging anecdotes and sharp observations, they question whether the world's happiest countries are truly fostering meaningful lives.